COVID-19 Updates: State of public health emergency declared.

 - Never approach moose calves that have been left alone by their mothers.
 The mother may have temporarily left the calf in a safe spot and may not be too far away.
 Moose mothers can also be very protective.
 If she senses that you are too near her calf, she may defend them.

-What should I do if there is a moose in my yard?
+What to do if there is a moose in your yard

 - If you live in an urban neighbourhood where the moose may have difficulty returning to the wild because of roads, buildings or other barriers, contact the nearest Fish and Wildlife office at 310-0000, or if outside business hours, call the Report a Poacher line at 1-800-642-3800.